PFC Ludogorets Razgrad II

 Ludogorets II (Лудогорец II) or Ludogorets 2 is a Bulgarian professional football team based in Razgrad.
 Founded in 2015, it is the reserve team of PFC Ludogorets Razgrad, and currently plays in Second League, the second level of Bulgarian football.

-Obliged to play one level below their main side, Ludogorets II is ineligible for promotion to First League and also can not compete in the Bulgarian Cup.
+Obliged to play one level below their main side, Ludogorets II is ineligible for promotion to First League and also cannot compete in the Bulgarian Cup.

 History

 Foundation

 In the beginning of 2015, the Bulgarian Football Union discussed the idea to add the reserve sides of several A Group clubs in the B Group or in the lower regional divisions.
 Ludogorets Razgrad, Litex Lovech, Levski Sofia, CSKA Sofia, Cherno More Varna and Botev Plovdiv expressed such interest to have a team in the B Group.
 At the beginning of June 2015, the BFU announced that only Litex and Ludogorets have sent such applications.
 Eventually, Ludogorets II and Litex II were added to the 2015-16 B Group.